abeusher/simplediagrams_docs/docs/view-helpers.rst

 Rulers
 ---------------------

-Rulers help you see where your stuff is.
+Rulers help you get a sense of position and size.
 They're not so powerful yet because you can't drag out guides, but we'll get to that eventually.
 Rules will update their units based on the units you set when you created the document: pixels, feet or meters.

 To show/hide rulers: